Bihar Sthapana Diwas | Bihar Day 2024

 The Bihar Sthapana Diwas or Bihar Day is observed every year on March 22, marking the formation of the state in 1912.
 This day is celebrated across the state with all central and state government offices, and educational institutes closed.
-Bihar government organize many cultural events on this day.
+The Bihar government organizes many cultural events on this day.

-Last year on Bihar Diwas 2021 the Department of Arts, Culture and Youth Affairs, Government of Bihar decided to inaugurate India’s first-ever seven-day long Bihar Biennale, showcasing the significance of the museum culture in India.
+On Bihar Diwas the Department of Arts, Culture, and Youth Affairs, Government of Bihar decided to inaugurate India’s first-ever seven-day long Bihar Biennale, showcasing the significance of the museum culture in India.
 The event will be hosted at the Bihar Museum in Patna from March 22 to March 28, which will include talks, masterclasses, and a reading room.

 History of Bihar and Bengal Presidency